- About The Board

 (o) Notification of results.
 All applicants will be notified by mail of the results of each component examination within 30 days of the examination date.
 At the request of the applicant, specific information about his/her performance on any component examination will be provided to the extent the integrity of the exam is not violated.

 (p) Re-examination.
 If either of the two component examinations is failed a total of four times, the application process shall cease.
 The former applicant may reapply for licensure by submitting a new application for consideration by the Board in accordance with the requirements to become licensed as a psychologist.

 (q) Waiver of portion of examination or re-examination.
 Failure on either portion of the licensing examination will be considered failure of the entire examination for purposes of licensing; however, satisfactory performance on the objective examination or jurisprudence examination will be grounds for waiver of that portion of the examination for future re-examination.

 (r) Confidentiality of exam scores.
 Exam results shall be kept confidential by the Board.

-(s) Licensing by reciprocity.
-Applicants for licensure under the reciprocity provisions of this act may only be licensed if they meet the requirements in 59 O.S.
+(s) Licensing by endorsement.
+Applicants for licensure by endorsement may only be licensed if they meet the requirements in 59 O.S.
 Section 1366(2).

 (t) Post-Military Service Applicants.